DRAGON20-3/Plate_Reading/Code/README.md

 14. __Epochs__: $${\color{lightblue}int}$$; The number of training iteration for all the data.
 15. __Batch_Size__: $${\color{lightblue}int}$$; The number of data samples in each batch.

-The ipynb format of the codes, enabling execution on Google Colab, will be provided soon.
+The ipynb format of the codes is provided, which named `Plate_Reading_GitHub.ipynb`, enabling execution on Jupyter environments such as Google Colab.
+It contains both Inference and Fine-tuning code.
 .